daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Want to know more?
 ---

 My name is Oluwaseun Ajao.
 You can call me Seun (Sean)